diana-angeline33/portfolio-site/README.md

 # Portfolio Site
-This is a placeholder repository for my portfolio website.
+This is my personal portfolio website for MAI applications and project showcases.